10 Best Lawn Fertilizers of 2022 – Reviews & Top Picks

 We also liked that this product is made in the United States, so it has to follow its regulations.

-4. Miracle-Gro Water Soluble Lawn Food
+4. Miracle-Gro Water Soluble Lawn Fertilizer

 Miracle-Go makes a lot of fertilizing products that are quite popular.
 Their Miracle-Gro Water Soluble Lawn Food is relatively similar and exceptionally high-quality.
 It instantly feeds all grass types.
 It encourages your grass to turn into a soft, green carpet.
 It is designed primarily to increase the color of the grass, not necessarily to grow it.
 Though it does help it grow a bit, that is not its primary purpose.